apalache-mc/apalache/CONTRIBUTING.md

 ```

 You may add this to your `.local-envrc` file at the root of this repo to have
-`denvenv` load this into your development environment.
+`direnv` load this into your development environment.

 ## Development Environment